Three-year-old Rawson Phillips at the Country Day School in Colebrook with parents Morgan and Devon Phillips. (Photo by Cheryl Senter.)

-Thousands of kids from low-income families lack access to everything from high-quality early childhood care and education to advanced placement classes in high school and enrichment activities.
-They fall behind their wealthier classmates by third grade — and many never catch up.
+Thousands of kids from struggling families lack access to everything from high-quality early childhood care and education to advanced placement classes in high school and enrichment activities.
 They are less likely to go to college, less able to get good jobs and less ready to contribute to communities.

-This is the trend that world-renowned sociologist Robert Putnam has labelled the “opportunity gap.”
+This is the trend that world-renowned sociologist Robert Putnam has labeled the “opportunity gap.”

-Together, we can — and we must — narrow that gap.
-This is not only a social obligation, it is an economic imperative.
+Together, we can — and we must — reverse these trends.
+This is not only a social obligation — it is an economic imperative.

 Together, we can make that happen.

-Right now, New Hampshire’s opportunity gap is widening.
-Pockets of poverty are getting deeper.
-The U.S. Census Bureau reports that 11 percent of kids in New Hampshire (or 28,000) are living in poverty — up from 6 percent in 2000.
-That is about equivalent to the combined populations of Portsmouth and Plymouth.
-(Under federal guidelines, a family of four with an income of $24,250 is considered to be in poverty.)
-And 46,700 of our kids, or 28 percent, are eligible for free and reduced-price school lunch.
+Overall, New Hampshire does very well by our kids.
+But too frequently, the ZIP code a child lives in — or the education of her parents, the color of her skin, the structure of her family — plays an outsized role in predicting her success.
+And New Hampshire’s opportunity gap is widening.
+The U.S. Census Bureau reports that 11 percent of kids in New Hampshire (or 27,000) are living in poverty — up from 6 percent in 2000.
+(Under federal guidelines, a family of four with an income of $25,750 is considered to be in poverty.)
+And 43,000 of our kids, or 27 percent, are eligible for free and reduced-price school lunch.
 In some districts, more than half of all kids qualify.

-To increase youth opportunity from cradle to career, the Foundation is redoubling efforts on behalf of New Hampshire’s kids.
-We are investing in four proven areas: early childhood development; family and youth supports; substance use prevention, treatment and recovery; and education and career pathways.
+To increase youth opportunity, the Foundation is investing in four proven areas: early childhood development; family and youth supports; substance use prevention, treatment and recovery; and education and career pathways.
 Each area of investment aligns with work being done by the public sector, nonprofits, education and business.
 Each area of this important work needs generous donor support.

-To achieve the goals of New Hampshire Tomorrow, the Foundation has made a commitment to invest $100 million over a decade in grants and scholarships, build and support multi-sector coalitions and advance sensible public policy.
+To achieve the goals of New Hampshire Tomorrow, the Foundation has made a commitment to invest at least $100 million over a decade in grants and scholarships, to build and support multisector coalitions and to advance sensible public policy.

-And — because the resources, partnerships and action needed to move the needle on this issue are far greater than one community foundation could provide — we are working to multiply those funds and efforts with additional resources from local and national partners.
+And — because the resources, partnerships and action needed to make lasting change are far greater than one community foundation could provide — those funds and efforts are being multiplied with additional resources from local and national partners.